INSTRUMENTAL MUSIC AT VERMONT SECONDARY COLLEGE

 It is expected that guitar and electric bass students own their own instrument to practice on at home.
 There are instruments available at school for students to use in their lessons.
 Teacher are happy to provide advice regarding suitable types.

-Students learning percussion at school are expected to own their own drumsticks and mallets.
-They may also own a practice drum pad and glockenspiel or hire them through the school.
+Students learning percussion at school are expected to own their own Drumsticks, Drum Pad, Mallets and Glockenspiel.
+They may hire Glockenspiel & Drum Pad through the school.